EPIC DRIVE: Pagoh

 Despite that, the Porsche could not be shaken off as it followed closely leaving the Lexus behind.
 Joy wasn’t long lived as the path leads to a newly paved motorway perfect for high speeds.
 There were a handful of long, very long straights (of up to 1.5 kilometres) accompanied by mild corners.
 They are beautifully paved and provide healthy amounts of grip but I couldn’t decide on if the Cayman or the ST is stiffer riding as both suffer from little suspension travel.

 By the time we got to the first traffic light, the Lexus IS 250 had done all the catching up.
-Conveniently we lined for a drag race which proved to be a thing of displacement over driving ability.
+Conveniently we lined up for a drag race which proved to be a thing of displacement over driving ability.
 So, lose this one and you might just take the next.
-At higher speeds, the lowest power output Japanese contender crept ahead of the American which was a thing that caught us by surprise.
+At higher speeds, the Japanese crept ahead of the American which was a thing that caught us by surprise.

 Being faster off the line as well as pulling distance in the upper registers, there was no competition for the red Porsche but to take this one.
 It pushed hard in the fast sweepers with no over or under steer and sang tunes a 718 can only dream of.
 The IS 250 is unquestionably the oddball here but we all know who’d be heading home in the comfort of ventilated plush leather seats later in the evening.